 One of the most expensive breakdowns a car owner can have is engine failure.
 An engine that needs to be replaced can cost thousands of dollars, so you want to protect yourself and your finances if you can.
 But does gap insurance cover engine failure?

-The simple answer is no. We’ll get into the details below, including what gap insurance does cover and how you can take care of your car’s engine.
+The simple answer is no, gap insurance doesn't cover engine failure.
+We’ll get into the details below, including what gap insurance does cover and how you can take care of your car’s engine.

 In this article:

 - Pros And Cons Of Gap Insurance